 - Prone to jump from one idea to another

 - This type of thinking can be creative, but can also lead to endless digressions.

 - May take a long time reaching a conclusion

 - This can be frustrating to others, especially when there's a deadline to reach a decision.

 If you're talking to a Conceptual Listener in a sales or negotiating-type situation, it's good to keep these strengths and challenges in mind.
 Of course, each individual is unique and Conceptual Listeners, like everyone, have their differences.
 Now let's explore some strategies to use when communicating with these listeners.

 How to Communicate With Conceptual Listeners

-- With an Analytical listener, you'd want to go into detail proving your points and revealing statistics and studies to back up your claims.
-Conceptual listeners, however, look at the broader perspective.
+With an Analytical Listener, you'd want to go into detail, backing up your points by revealing statistics and studies.
+Conceptual Listeners, however, look at the broader perspective.
 Too many details tend to bore them.
 This doesn't mean you shouldn't mention relevant facts and data, but you'll want to focus on the more impressive long-term results that your product or service can deliver.

 Conceptual Listeners often find original and unconventional ways to work.
 If you're making a proposal or describing a product or service, don't fixate on how it will turn out or be used.
 Your Conceptual Listener may come up with possibilities that you never considered.
 When selling to Conceptual Listeners, the best approach is to pique their interest and let them fill in the specifics (unless, of course, they ask you about certain details).